ihreapotheken/IA-SDK-iOS/Docs/IACardLink.md

 - *appID: String?*(Optional):
 Used to open AppStore page of your app from one of the info screens.

-## Start CardLink process
+## Manually Start CardLink process
+This is needed only if you want to start CardLink manually from your app, otherwise CardLink is called automatically from the SDK.

 > [!IMPORTANT]
 > Make sure that `.cardlink` module is registered as explained [here](./../README.md).
 Also make sure that SDK has been initialized and prerequsites were shown before calling this, read more [here](./Initialization.md).

 After constructing your configuration, you are ready to start the CardLink process by calling *CardLink.start* and passing the configuration you created earlier.
 This will present CardLink’s initial screen on the given *rootViewController*.